Speak Up! Speak Out!

 What types of problems do the teams study?

-Classes are free to select whatever problem they feel most affects them, their neighbors, and/or the community.
-The goal is for students to learn about the community they most identify with and focus on local issues.
+Participants are free to select whatever problem they feel most affects them, their neighbors, and/or the community.
 Past projects have examined: traffic problems, bullying, dropout rates, teenage pregnancy rates, environmental issues, and graffiti.

 What is the time commitment for SUSO?